Geeksfino/finclip-neuron/README.md

 // Optional (advanced): configure adapters
 // runtime.setNetworkAdapter(MyWebSocketNetworkAdapter(url: URL(string: "wss://...")!))

-// Start a session when your app is ready to converse let sessionId = UUID() runtime.openSession(sessionId: sessionId, agentId: UUID())
+// Open a conversation when your app is ready to converse (fluent API) let convo = runtime.openConversation(agentId: UUID())
+// Optionally bind a UI adapter for streaming messages
+// convo.bindUI(MyConvoAdapter())
 ```

 To see a working end‑to‑end demo (with a simple CLI adapter and loopback networking), run: